 Summer

 We accept applications for the Master of Architecture between October 1 and January 15 each year.
 Admissions decisions are sent out in mid- to late-March.
 We receive many outstanding applications, and admission to our programs is competitive.
 Unfortunately, we cannot offer admission to all qualified applicants.
+Note that our graduate programs are full-time and in-person.

 Please note that tuition fees are reviewed annually by the UBC Board of Governors and are subject to change each year.
 Tuition fees for international students are expected to rise for the 2024-25 academic year.
 For information about current tuition fees for domestic, international, and continuing students please see the UBC Academic calendar.